Identify Savings Like Spokane City Credit Union

 Reducing benefits, increasing workloads, and conducting layoffs have serious impacts to morale, company culture, and productivity.

-Improved process efficiency also gives employees greater opportunity to innovate and increase customer value.
+Improved process efficiency also gives employees greater opportunities to innovate and increase customer value.
 With the increased capacity derived through improved productivity, businesses can reallocate employees to higher value-added tasks and unlock talent that is currently under-used because employees don’t have sufficient time to think beyond their daily work.

 When looking for savings, it is easy to just cut employee expenses because it has the most immediate impact.
 But that short-term gain comes with a very high long-term risk.